 It hurts me just to think about either of these episodes.

 Just one off events

-At the time The Wife to be and I were living in London and not registered with the doctor.
+At the time The Wife to be and I were living in London and not registered with a doctor.
 Why tell anyone about these episodes when they just appeared and then disappeared.
 Were these events significant?
+Were they linked?
 In fact I put them in the back of my mind and did not think about them again for many years.

 A few years later